umarhassan-mitodl/21a.120-spring-2018/content/pages/assignments/museum-exhibit-design-project.md

 _Step Four_

 Figure out what additional info might be needed to tell the story / analysis you’d like to offer and let the instructor know so we can look for any additional material (if needed).
-Meet with [MIT Museum](https://mitmuseum.mit.edu/) curators to understand how they go about designing exhibits.
+Meet with {{% resource_link "055315cc-ab88-4ecf-9104-2c84c5c500b0" "MIT Museum" %}} curators to understand how they go about designing exhibits.
 Consider if any of these techniques might be of use in your project.

 _Step Five_